HengLan/Awesome-Visual-Tracking/README.md

 * #### How is your repository different from others?

+There are already some excellent repositories related to visual tracking.
+This repository is slightly different in topics by including various single-object tracking settings and in organizations in which papers are collected based on topic with clear accesses to paper, code, and results.

 * #### How will this repository be maintained and update?

 We aim to update this repository whenever we know papers accepted/published from the avenues where we collect papers.
 Most likely, we will update it after the decision of a certain conference is released or when we see a paper published in the related journals.